-The assessment of various bee attractants for Apis florea and their influence on seed yield of niger, Guizotia abyssinica (L.f.)
+Assessment of various bee attractants on Apis florea Fabricius and their influence on seed yield of niger, Guizotia abyssinica (L.f.)
 Cass. crop

 Abstract

-A study was conducted at experimental farm of PC Unit Sesame and Niger, College of Agriculture, Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh, during Kharif 2021.
+A study was conducted at the experimental farm of PC Unit Sesame and Niger, College of Agriculture, Jawaharlal Nehru Krishi Vishwa Vidyalaya, Jabalpur, Madhya Pradesh, during Kharif 2021.
 To determine the impact of bee attractants on the attraction of Apis florea and their impact on seed yield of niger crop, the experiment was set up using a Randomized Block Design with nine treatments and three replications.
-Research found that the both at 10% and 50% flowering stage Apis florea visit was numerically the highest with rose water 10% (12.83 individual/m2/5min), sugar solution 10% (14.33 individual/m2/5min), respectively.
-This was followed by flower extract of Madhuca longifolia 10% (12.67) and rose water 10% (14.25 individual/m2/5min), respectively.
-The population of Apis florea was received from controlled condition 2.67 and 3.75 individual/m2/5min at 10% and 50% flowering stage, respectively.
-This was followed by water spray (4.75 and 5.83 individual/m2/5min) at 10% and 50% flowering stage, respectively.
-The foliar spray of rose water 10%, sugar solution 10% and flower extract of M. longifolia 10% solution were found significantly superior over others in respect to record higher seed yield and recorded 6.90q, 6.70 q and 6.30 q/ha seed yield, respectively.
+Research found that during 10% and 50% flowering stages of the crop, Apis florea visit was numerically the highest with rose water 10% (12.83 individual/m2/5min) and sugar solution 10% (14.33 individual/m2/5min) treatments, respectively.
+The population of Apis florea received from controlled conditions were 2.67 and 3.75 individual/m2/5min at 10% and 50% flowering stage, respectively.
+The foliar spray of rose water 10%, sugar solution 10%, and flower extract of M. longifolia 10% solution were found significantly superior over others in respect to seed yield with a recorded seed yield of 6.90, 6.70, and 6.30 q/ha, respectively.

 Keywords: Rose water, Apis florea, flower extract of Madhuca longifolia and significantly superior.